fhebuterne/McScanKt/README.md

 ## Build

-McScan use Gradle 6, to build use this command :
+McScanKt use Gradle 6, to build use this command :

 ```
 gradlew clean build